JayWood/content-warning-v3/README.md

 [Report an issue](https://github.com/JayWood/content-warning-v3/issues) | [Make a pull request](https://github.com/JayWood/content-warning-v3/pulls)

 * Complete core rewrite, I threw everything out the window and wrote this from scratch.
-* Use Colorbox for (hopefully) a responsive layout and neat transitions.
 * Some new options as requested FREQUENTLY
 * You just need to check this out, you really do...